- Shakopee Public Schools

 PREPare is a framework that was developed by the National Association of School Psychologists as part of their decade-long journey in providing evidence-based resources and consultation related to school crisis prevention and response.
 School crisis' are relatively unique and require their own model, school climate and safety are associated with academic achievement, and at some point all schools may experience some level of crisis.

-Nearly 100 Shakopee Public Schools staff have participated in a 1-day PREPaRE workshop.
-Attendees consistently include counselors, principals, front office administrative assistants, district administrators, custodians and school psychologists.
+Attendees in workshops consistently include counselors, principals, front office administrative assistants, district administrators, custodians and school psychologists.
 Continual training is provided to ensure staff are prepared each school year to support such crisis needs.